UEABIO/physalia-intro-stats-2023/docs/10-Data-insights-part-1.md

 * The correlation between the two variables

-## Associations between categorical variables
+## Associations between Categorical variables

 Exploring associations between different categorical variables is not quite as simple as the previous numeric-numeric examples.
 Generally speaking we are interested in whether different combinations of categories are uniformally distributed or show evidence of clustering leading to *over- or under-represented* combinations.
 The simplest way to investigate this is to use `group_by` and `summarise` as we have used previously.